QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Server Configuration Setup

-The default place for the proxy when its started is `http://localhost:8080`, but you can change it if needed in `./ecosystem.config.js`.
-You can also modify the other configuration values at `./config.json`.
-To clarify you change the PORT and other production metrics via `./ecosystem.config.js`.
-Localized changes for source randomization, auto-minify, etc. are located in `./config.json`.
+The default PORT for the proxy when started is `http://localhost:8080`.
+You can change the PORT and other production metrics if needed in `./ecosystem.config.js`.

+Every other localized changes for source randomization, auto-minify, etc. are located in `./config.json`.

+**config.json**
+- `minifyScripts`: Automatically minify respective static assets upon starting the server.
+- `randomizeIdentifiers`: Enable experimental proxy global randomization for Ultraviolet.
+This reduces the chances of UV being detected by any extension based filters.
+- `production`: Utilize a pre-configured production setup for server hosting.
+Automatically has cache control, session jobs for Rammerhead and source rewrites setup.
+- `disguiseFiles`: Enable DOM masquerading which obfuscates real the real content fetches for HU LTS.
+This is done through disguising requests, decompressing and then reconstructing the DOM tree.
+- `usingSEO`: Enable Source Randomization which randomizes the source by swapping chunks of data specified in `./src/data.json`.
+Highly useful for masking keywords that will automatically flag or block Holy Unblocker LTS as well as preventing source blocks.

 #### Tor/Onion Routing Setup

+You need to setup Tor (no GUI need/GUI is alright) in order for the Onion Routing setting to work!

 Simply host Tor using this guide: https://tb-manual.torproject.org/installation/

+Alternative Guide (for CLI): https://community.torproject.org/onion-services/setup/install/

 If you are hosting Holy Unblocker LTS on a VPS utilizing Ubuntu consider attaching Tor to systemctl for easier production management.
 Once Tor is up and running on either Linux or Windows it will work automatically with Holy Unblocker LTS when enabled by the user via the Settings menu.